cyberbotics/webots/docs/guide/tutorial-4-more-about-controllers-20-minutes.md

 ### Conclusion

-Here is a quick summary of the key points you just learnt:
+Here is a quick summary of the key points you just learned:

 - The controller entry point is the `main` function like any standard C program.
 - No Webots API function should be called before the call of the `wb_robot_init` function.